Strain tuning of highly frustrated magnets: Order and disorder in the distorted kagome Heisenberg antiferromagnet: Model and constraints

 For $|C|>|\Ccr|$ the strained system contains multiple triangles where the constraint $\vec{L}_\alpha=0$ cannot be satisfied.
 If we define the number of these triangles as $M_{\rm us}$, we can consider its ratio with the total number of triangles $M_{\rm tot}$ (which is $N_s/3$ for c-type edges).
 Apparently $r\equiv M_{\rm us}/M_{\rm tot}$ is zero (non-zero) for $|C|<|\Ccr|$ ($|C|>|\Ccr|$), respectively.
 In the limit of large system size, $N\to\infty$, $r$ approaches a finite value which remains smaller than unity for $|C|=|\Cmax|$ as triangles near the center of the sample remain weakly distorted even in this limit.
 Numerical results for $r$ are shown in Fig.~\ref{fig:satisf1}.

-Parenthetically, we note that for $|C|<|\Ccr|$ all constraints $\vec{L}_\alpha=0$ can be satisfied, but the ground states cannot be mapped to an origami analog as discussed in Ref.~\onlinecite{origami}, because Eq.~(2) in this paper is in general not fulfilled by the couplings of the strained system.
+Parenthetically, we note that for $|C|<|\Ccr|$ all constraints $\vec{L}_\alpha=0$ can be satisfied, but the ground states cannot be mapped to an origami analog as discussed in Ref.~\onlinecite{origami}, because the geometric condition of Eq.~(2) in that paper is in general not fulfilled by the couplings of the strained system.